Temple’s Lung Transplantation Program is one of the nation’s most active, experienced and innovative. Consider these notable facts about the program:

 - Patients turned down for transplant at other hospitals may be eligible at Temple, including people with higher age, a high BMI or those with other medical issues.

-- Temple is one of only three hospitals in Pennsylvania with a lung transplant program.
+- Temple is one of only three hospitals in Pennsylvania with an adult lung transplant program.

 - Temple’s transplant team includes renowned pulmonologist Gerard Criner, and transplant surgeons Drs.
 Norihisa Shigemura and Yoshiya Toyoda.